metayeti/mINI/README.md

 ### Reading data

 To read data, use one of the `Get` functions.
-If a value doesn't exist, default will be returned:
+If a value doesn't exist, default will be returned.
+Default values are either 0 or an empty string:
 ```C++
 // retreive a string value
 // section and key are string values